 Adaptive Mobility Services, Part 1 In the Clinic: Building Blocks is a perfect example of the education you need!
-This bundle includes 10 courses focused on building a solid driving rehab foundation.
-Learn to complete comprehensive clinical driving evaluations and prepare for in-car work.
+This bundle includes 10 courses, 25 hours of education, focused on building a solid driving rehab foundation.

-Part 1 In the Clinic: Building Blocks includes 10 courses for a total of 25 hours of education:
+Part 1 In the Clinic: Building Blocks includes:

 - OT for Driving & Community Mobility (1.5 hours)

 - Overview of the Driving Evaluation & Rehab Process (1.5 hours)